|

 For formal balls:

-- Mid-Victorian (mid-1800s) -- Ballet slippers or other flats
+- Early to mid-1800s -- Ballet slippers or other flats are

-are appropriate for this period.
+appropriate for this period.
 They also are readily available

 and relatively inexpensive.